Gregor and the Curse of the Warmbloods is the third book in the Underland Chronicles by Suzanne Collins.

 In Gregor and the Curse of the Warmbloods, Boots is needed for the crawlers.
-But once the group reaches the jungle, she’s often a pain to have around- she tries to play with poison arrow frogs, she cries when she’s becoming dehydrated, and she annoys the others in the group.
+But once the group reaches the jungle, she’s often a pain to have around- she tries to play with poison dart frogs, she cries when she’s becoming dehydrated, and she annoys the others in the group.

 But in the end, she gives both Lapblood and Gregor a chance to show their protective sides and she (inadvertently) interprets the Prophecy of Blood.

 I waited until this book to talk about Boots because of Hazard.
 Not only is one child along, but there are two.
-Hazard is six, so old enough to not pet poison arrow frogs but young enough to spend most of his time playing with Boots and Temp.
+Hazard is six, so old enough to not pet poison dart frogs but young enough to spend most of his time playing with Boots and Temp.
 He helps Ripred and Hamnet identify the carnivorous flowers before it was too late for them, by being affected earlier than they would have.
 Although not as big of a role as Boots, he still adds something unique to the story.

 This variety of ages is pretty cool to see, especially in a genre that usually demands a certain maturity in the characters.
 It’s fun reading about cute little kids, it gives more opportunities for peril, and it can show multiple sides to the older characters.
 Don’t be afraid to include little kids in your stories- they’re a great part of life!